grodansparadis/pyvscphelper/docs/old/helper_lib_api_communication.md

         printf("\n");
     }
     else {
-        printf("\aCommand error: vscphlp_receiveEvent on channel 2  Error code=%d\n", rv);
+        printf("\aCommand error: receiveEvent on channel 2  Error code=%d\n", rv);
     }

     // Do something with the received event

     //delete pEvent->pdata;
     //delete pEvent;
-    vscphlp_deleteVSCPevent( pEvent );  // This helper is the same as the above two commented lines `</code>`
+    deleteVSCPevent( pEvent );  // This helper is the same as the above two commented lines `</code>`

 ----

-## vscphlp_receiveEventEx
+## receiveEventEx

 **c/c++**
 `<code="c">`
-int vscphlp_receiveEventEx( long handle, vscpEventEx *pEventEx ) `</code>`
+int receiveEventEx( long handle, vscpEventEx *pEventEx ) `</code>`

 **Python**
 `<code="python">`
-int pyvscphlp_receiveEventEx( handle, eventex )
+int pyreceiveEventEx( handle, eventex )
 `</code>`

 Receive a VSCP event.
-The difference to vscphlp_receiveEvent is that the vscphlp_vscpEventEx structure have the data in the structure and vscpEvent that have a pointer to the data in the structure.
+The difference to receiveEvent is that the vscpEventEx structure have the data in the structure and vscpEvent that have a pointer to the data in the structure.

 #####  handle

-Handle for the communication channel obtained from a call to [vscphlp_newSession](./vscphlp_newsession.md).
+Handle for the communication channel obtained from a call to [newSession](./newsession.md).

 #####  pEvent